puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 ### Reserved words & Acceptable characters

-You can use the characters A-Z, a-z, 0-9 and underscores in variables, resources and class names.
+You can use the characters A-Z, a-z, 0-9, dashes ('-'),  and underscores in variables, resources and class names.
 In Puppet releases prior to 0.24.6, you cannot start a class name with a number.

 Any word that the syntax uses for special meaning is